slipstream/SlipStreamWebUI/README.md

 # SlipStream Web UI

 An application that provides a graphical interface to cloud management services that use the CIMI interface.
-The tortured acronym comes from "Cimi resoUrces via a Browser InterfaCe".

-It is an alpha-level **prototype**, but in regular use by the developers.
-Feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.

 ## Frameworks and Libraries